 We’ll have to wait a while to see this record-setting schooner under sail.
 But, she’ll actually set two records upon delivery.
-First, she’ll be the world’s largest all-aluminum superyacht, whether sail or power.
+First, she’ll be the world’s largest all-aluminum sailing yacht.
 Second, she’ll be the largest sailing superyacht delivered by Royal Huisman.
 For now, she’s called Royal Huisman Project 400.

 Keel laying occurred in June on the 266-footer (81-meter), commissioned by an Asian client.
 Royal Huisman reconfigured its biggest construction hall to accommodate her.
 Even though some may believe Athena, at 295 feet (90 meters), is the largest Royal Huisman to date, the bowsprit is what lends that length.
 Her hull is actually 259 feet (79 meters).